Be a role model Kia pai ō tauira

-Having a kōrero about your job, at a school near you, can be life-changing for tamariki in your community, and for you too.
+Having a kōrero about your job with school students and young people in your community can be life-changing for rangatahi, and for you too.

 Sign up to be a role model